-Within the LAW profile, all occurrences of the SPM segment are sequentially numbered within a message.
+Within the LAW Profile, the sequence number is set to '1' for the first occurrence of the SPM segment.
+All occurrences of the SPM that follow are sequentially numbered within a message.

-SPM-2 Specimen ID (EIP), required if available (Analyzer Manager), optional (Analyzer).
+SPM-2 Specimen ID (EIP), required if available (Analyzer Manager with LAW\SPECIMEN), required if available from Analyzer (Analyzer with LAW\SPECIMEN).